 Financial Modeling or Financial Modelling is a core skill that is almost mandatory for anyone who wants to build a career in finance.
 It is also important for anyone who wants to start his or her own business and even useful for sales/marketing professionals as it comes in handy in bidding for projects, determining payback/utility of campaigns etc.

-Whenever, we need to make a financial decision, we make a projection of what revenue and costs are likely to be and on the basis of such projections, evaluate if that is a wise decision.
-In a stock market analysis, we look at the past performance of a company as project what the revenue, costs and profit of the company are likely to be and therefore if we should buy, sell or hold that share.
+Whenever we need to make a financial decision, we make a projection of what revenue is to be earned and costs are likely to be incurred and on the basis of such projections, evaluate if that is a wise decision.
+In a stock market analysis, we look at the past performance of a company to project what the revenue, costs and profit of the company are likely to be and, therefore if we should buy, sell or hold that share.

-Financial model help bankers, credit analysts to project future revenues and costs and to make an informed judgment about a projects viability.
+Financial models help bankers, credit analysts to project future revenues and costs and to make an informed judgment about a project’s viability.
 They are then able to decide if they should extend loans or what the credit rating of a project or company should be.

 Financial Modeling is used by companies to assess their own finances and projects.
 It is hence an input in creating funding plans for corporate projects.

 Entrepreneurs use Financial Models to present their plans to potential investors as much as to plan their strategies.
 Running different simulations can often be an important tool in avoiding potential risks.

 Financial Models can vary in form, type and complexity based on the purpose for which they are built.
 It can be a one sheet model for a quick analysis or it can be a multi-sheet, multi workbook model with several cross links for a company or an industry.
 Some of the common applications of financial modeling are:

 Valuation using DCF